Agenta-AI/agenta/README.md

 - Collaborative: We recognize that building LLM-powered apps requires the collaboration of developers and domain experts.
 Our tool enables this collaboration, allowing domain experts to edit and modify parameters (e.g., prompts, hyperparameters, etc.), and label results for evaluation.
 - Open-Source: We encourage you to contribute to the platform and customize it to suit your needs.

-## Roadmap

-Currently, we support Q&A applications (no chat) and do not yet support persistent data (like using a persistent vector database).
-Our future plans include:

-- Supporting chat applications.
-- Support for persistent data and vector databases.
-- Automated Deployment: Enable automatic app deployment with a simple commit.
-- Monitoring and Logging: Introduce a dashboard to monitor your app's performance and usage.
-- A/B Testing & User Feedback: Allow for experimentation with different app versions and collect user feedback.
-- Regression Testing: Introduce regression tests based on real data for each new version deployment.

 ## Contributing

 We warmly welcome contributions to Agenta Lab.
 Feel free to submit issues, fork the repository, and send pull requests.

-### How can you help
-- Designers, UI/UX and Frontend Developers: We need your expertise to enhance the UI/UX of the dashboard and the CLI.
-We also need help with improving the frontend of the dashboard.
-Feel free to fork and submit a PR.
-For bigger ideas, you can contact us via Discord or email (team@agenta.ai).